enriquinho/hls-proxy/README.md

 - Allows sending custom HTTP headers to the HLS server to bypass cross origin checks
 - Supports HTTP redirects returned by the HLS server
 - Supports HLS encryption through proxying the URI in EXT-X-KEY
+- Supports caching to reduce requests when several players are playing the stream

 ## How to use it